No More Referral Codes

 Spam has not been a problem (we currently have 10 times more traffic than Watch Jefferson did without a single spam message to delete) and we have had no problem controlling traffic or ‘growth’.
 In fact, I wish we had that problem.
 I should have known better.

 To everyone who took the time to fill out the extra forms – please accept my apologies.
-If there are other barriers to participation that we should know about, please let us know!

 Leave a Reply